ultimate-research/ssbh_lib/README.md

 # ssbh_lib
 An SSBH parsing library in Rust.
 Each SSBH format has a major and minor version.
 Only some of the versions used by Smash Ultimate are supported.
 This library also serves as documentation for the SSBH format.
-Click the links below to see the corresponding Rust source file in `src/formats` with the file formats struct definitions.
+Click the links below to see the corresponding Rust source file in `src/formats` with the file format's struct definitions.
 The `src/lib.rs` file contains shared parsing logic for arrays, enums, etc.
 * [Hlpb](https://github.com/ultimate-research/ssbh_lib/blob/master/src/formats/hlpb.rs) (`.nuhlpb`)
 * [Matl](https://github.com/ultimate-research/ssbh_lib/blob/master/src/formats/matl.rs) (`.numatb`)
 * [Modl](https://github.com/ultimate-research/ssbh_lib/blob/master/src/formats/modl.rs) (`.numdlb`)